 Virginie Milhaud: Looking at the market evolution and megatrends that shape what our partners and their customers (will) expect and the way we want to drive the EcoXpert program, we identify three major points, each with various components, consequences, and actions.

 A first major overarching trend is the acceleration and growing demand for mass electrification and digitization of power and buildings.

-The solutions we offer to digitize leverage several technologies such as IoT, big data, and artificial intelligence come in here.
+The solutions we offer to digitize leverage several technologies such as IoT technologies, big data, and artificial intelligence come in here.
 So, it’s our responsibility to ensure that EcoXperts can embrace these technologies and the solutions that we build upon them with technology partners.
 So, that is one driver of the strategy.
 On the level of electrification, we see a real push in the market to realize the vision of a new electric world with zero carbon footprint.

 The pandemic has impacted both the accelerating need for digitization and evolution towards electrification.
 The fact that many governments push the sustainability agenda more than before as part of plans to reboot their economy is a vital aspect of this impact.
 Needless to say that all this positively influences demand for our technology and the business of EcoXperts.